ylperon/dot-config/README.md

     ./deploy.sh

-Only shell.
+Only Bash.
 Don't forget to replace _yazevnul_ (this is my username) with yours.

     ./bash/deploy.sh